IV: Advanced tidyverse & Data Retrieval

 • Does this surprise you as well?

-Tidyverse Tricks Summary
+Advanced Tidyverse Summary

 • I hope some of these more advanced tidyverse commands will prove helpful, particularly as you move into the world of bigger data sets with more variables!